Skip to main content

 Next steps

-- If approved, proceed to the next stage of the sponsorship process.
+• If approved, proceed to next stage forms for permanent residence application.

 Verification

-#This guide is based on official IRCC instructions for IMM 5768 and is updated with changes in form editions or filing rules.
-Always confirm current requirements on the official IRCC website.
+This guide is based on official IRCC instructions for IMM 5768 and is updated with changes in form editions or filing rules.
+Always check the official IRCC website for the most current requirements.

 FAQs